timothywiliusa/timothywiliusa/README.md

 <div align="center">

-🔭 I’m currently working on creating website for a holding company
+🔭 I’m currently working on creating website for small businesses

-🌱 I’m currently learning Framer-motion with Next.js

-👯 I’m looking to collaborate on front end development
+👯 I’m looking to collaborate on front end development and design

 💬 Ask me about Next.js, React, Firebase, MongoDB, Framer... or anything